divinusdracodominus/hyperion/src/chapter_5.md

 ### Environment control
 Either use docker, or wasmtime to control what programs are accessable by given scripts. for example su, and sudo may not be mapped into the container, and as a result, neither of these programs will be usable, this of course helps to mitigate any unforseen arbitrary execution vulnerabilities that may come along.

+### Potential Refactors
+have root point to a directory containing, config.toml, and html directory where the html directory is served.

+a global config path.